Blue Chip Electronics: 1986–1987: Partnership with Hyundai

 Blue Chip contracted the manufacturing of 120,000 units of the computer to Hyundai in July and had several department stores on board to sell all units, including Target and Caldor.
 In the next month, the company chose these two stores as test markets for the computer.
 Rossi expected interest from the educational sector to exceed that from retail customers.
 However, 80% of purchases during this test run came from small- and medium-sized businesses who sought a computer at around US$700 that they could buy from stores.
-Blue Chip nearly doubled the number of units for Hyundai to manufacture, with Rossi expecting to sell up to 200,000 units by the next year.
+Blue Chip nearly doubled the number of units for Hyundai to manufacture, with Rossi expecting to sell up to 200,000 units by the next year, while Hyundai expected up to a quarter of a million units sold.

 On launch in October, the Blue Chip PC was stocked in over 500 department stores across the continental United States, including Target, Caldor, Sears, Venture, Federated Group, and Fedco, as well as select Walmart, Save Mart, and Toys "R" Us stores.
 Blue Chip supported the launch with a radio advertising campaign devised by WFC Advertising of Phoenix, Arizona.
 Meanwhile, Hyundai Motor Company was becoming established in the United States with its low-cost cars during the mid-1980s, and Rossi expressed interest in tying future versions of the computer with the Hyundai name.

 From September to November, 27,000 units of the Blue Chip PC were sold.
-Hyundai projected a total of 50,000 units sold by the end of 1986 but expressed doubt that this would turn much of a profit, while remaining optimistic about sales of future versions of Hyundai's computer designs at higher prices.
-Blue Chip was concerned about its lack of a repair service network and skilled sales force.
+Although disappointed that this was only roughly a quarter of their expected sales, they remained optimistic and projected a total of 50,000 units sold by the end of 1986.
+While they expressed doubt that this would turn much of a profit, they anticipated higher returns from successors of the Blue Chip PC being sold at higher prices.
+Meanwhile, Blue Chip was concerned about its lack of a repair service network and skilled sales force.
 The company sought to rectify the latter by educating retail salespeople through seminars, training videos, and a floppy disk that demonstrated the computer's strengths.
 The company also hired Bryan Kerr, previously the director of marketing for the Tramiel-led Atari Corporation, as vice-president of marketing and sales in late November.

 By November 1986, Blue Chip had 20 employees at its Chandler office, all of which were executives in specialist positions.
 That month the company introduced the Blue Chip PC AT, an AT-compatible with an Intel 80286 running at a user-switchable 8- or 10-MHz clock speed, 1 MB of RAM (expandable to 16 MB), a single 1.2 MB 5.25-inch floppy drive, an optional 40- or 80-MB hard disk drive, integrated EGA graphics, a 12-inch monochrome monitor, and keyboard.
 Its base configuration retailed for US$1895.